Ford Puma: old vs new

 What would you do if you were given the Ford Fiesta as a starting point and told to design a car that's fun, fresh and guaranteed to be a hit?
 In the mid-1990s, Ford's engineers faced this very challenge and the result was the two-door Puma coupe, a rival to fun, affordable cars like the Vauxhall Tigra.

 Just over two decades later, the Ford Puma is back, but this time the design is very different.
-Small crossovers are now all the rage, so the Puma is a five-door, high-riding model to rival the Nissan Juke et al. This certainly makes it better suited to families, but should purists and fans of the original Puma weep?
+Small coupes aren’t as popular as they used to be, whereas small crossovers are all the rage, so the Puma is a five-door, high-riding model to rival the Nissan Juke et al. This certainly makes it better suited to families, but should purists and fans of the original Puma weep?
 Maybe not; Ford's engineering know-how means there is still some fun to be had in the new model.

 Launched in 1997, the Ford Puma was marketed with a legendary TV advert.
 It used a then-cutting-edge technique to place Steve McQueen behind the wheel, driving the car in San Francisco in the style of the movie Bullitt.
 It might not have had the muscle of a Ford Mustang, but the Puma's 'New Edge' design was sophisticated and desirable.
 Based on the Mk4 Fiesta, the Puma was also small enough to be affordable, ideal for nipping into tight city streets and easy to park.